The estimating workflow built for contractors who need clarity before they price the job.

 One job, multiple cost behaviors

-In a hybrid job, the estimator is not only reviewing subcontract values.
-The team is also reviewing internal labor revenue, labor cost, support labor, operating fee behavior, COGS or ODC components, tax treatment, cost of money, and total job profit.
+In a hybrid job, the estimator is reviewing internal labor revenue, labor cost, support labor, operating fee behavior, ODC components, tax treatment, cost of money, and total job profit.

 Estimated sold labor Shows labor subtotal, hours, labor cost, labor profit, and labor margin for self-performed work.